-If this tool-and-die maker didn’t dodge the bullets, if he was shot down in the prime of his career, then his life has been on a steeper downward spiral.
-Perhaps he found another tool-and-die job… for even less income.
-Or he was forced to take a job at the local hardware store.
-His luck didn’t quite last long enough to pay for his kids’ college expenses, so they had to take on an ever-larger student loan burden.
+But when the tool-and-die maker didn’t dodge the bullets, when he was shot down in the prime of his career, his life slid on a steeper downward spiral.
+Perhaps he could have found another tool-and-die job… for even less income.
+But he had to settle for a job at the local hardware store.
+His luck didn’t quite last long enough to pay for his kids’ college expenses, so his daughters had to take on an ever-larger student loan burden.

 When she graduated, she indeed found work as a controller.
 But she found work rather easily, too easily for her husband’s comfort.
 She easily found work as a controller because while she realized a decent rise in her income relative to her last job, in fact she was being paid 70 percent of what the last, male, controller made.
 But through the eyes of that former tool-and-die maker, he saw her life being elevated, even though her income was simply saving the family.